-The more than 6 million Jews living in Israel are now the world's single largest Jewish community.
-Israel's Jews are almost half of world Jewry and just over 75% of that country's population.
+The more than 6.5 million Jews living in Israel are now the world's single largest Jewish community.
+Israel's Jews steadily approach half of world Jewry and are 75% of that small country's total population.
 Worldwide, most Jews see Israel as "the Jewish State."
-This means that Jews generally regard Israel as their aboriginal homeland and the political expression of Jewish self-determination as a People among the world's Peoples.
+This means that Jews generally regard Israel as their aboriginal homeland and as the political expression of Jewish self-determination as a People, among the world's Peoples.
 An approach based on modern human-rights methodologies would therefore understand the topic of Israel as inextricably linked to that of the Jewish People, which for close to 2,000 years has been an historically-victimized entity.

 Questions regarding the Jewish People and Israel deserve the same empathy and sensitivity normally accorded matters touching, e.g., Black Americans and the Aboriginal Peoples of Canada.
-The latter two populations are also instances of historically-victimized groups, which human-rights methodologies identify as meriting: (a) apology for deep historical wrongs; (b) significant reparation; and (c) enhanced protection in the form of extra vigilance against renewed attempts to again victimize the same disadvantaged group.
+The latter two populations are also instances of historically-victimized groups, which human-rights methodologies significantly identify as meriting: apology for deep historical wrongs; significant reparation; and enhanced protection in the form of extra vigilance against renewed attempts to re-victimize that same disadvantaged group.

 Human rights suggest what?

-1. Fair criticism is fine; but avoid "loose talk" likely to be discriminatory -- because Israel is home to the Jewish People, for close to two millennia a preeminent example of an historically-victimized population.
+1. Fair criticism is fine, but try to avoid "loose talk" likely to be discriminatory -- because Israel is home to the Jewish People, for close to two millennia a preeminent example of an historically-victimized population.

 2. Anti-Israel words and deeds are prima facie suspect with reference to a chronic tendency to discriminate against Jews, which has been historically epidemic in Western and Islamic countries.